 - Keep talking!
 If you can’t, there are Apps readily available to help, like Our Family Wizard or The Talking Parents App

 - Even if relationships are strained, try to show your child or children that their parents are able to communicate well and co-parent, so they have the Christmas they wish for.
 Any change in their routine should be presented as a positive – even if it means one parent needing to compromise a little

 - Can family members help?
 If the situation is hostile or you can’t guarantee a positive or safe environment, you could ask a relative to help by providing a different setting to celebrate with the children.
 Christmas is a time for children to see their grandparents, aunts and uncles and it could provide a solution that works for both parents.

 - Once you’ve reached an agreement, the children should be informed of the arrangement in a positive way.
 Remember that any agreement can be alternated the following year.

 - Try to plan for things to change.
 Like any situation, there is a possibility of a change and you should be prepared.
 Just in case.

 I haven’t got any visitation arrangements in place – what should I do?

 If it hasn’t been possible to arrange contact with your children for Christmas, whether informally or through a Court Order, then our team are here to help.
 There are many options to consider, from mediation to Hybrid mediation, where the solicitors assist in a “round table” meeting to try to reach an agreement.

 If these options are not suitable, we can guide you through the process to gain a Court Order to ensure you and your children can spend time together this Christmas.

-To find out more about Christmas contact or any other type of Family Law then our friendly, expert team are here to help.
-Contact us today to arrange a free 30-minute consultation with one of our Family Law specialists and find out what they can do to reduce the stress of your situation.
+If you need legal advice about child arrangements at Christmas or any other type of Family Law issue, contact our friendly expert team today to arrange a free 30-minute consultation with one of our Family Law specialists and find out what they can do to reduce the stress of your situation.